Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 $\mathcal{D}_{\mathit{ANAT}}$.
 The adaptive anatomical reward dataset contains pairs of valid and invalid 2D+t segmentations.
 This data can therefore be used to train an adaptive reward, in this case an anatomical reward network, using simple supervised training with binary cross-entropy loss.
 The ground truth target for this optimization is the pixel-wise difference between valid and invalid 2D+t segmentation masks, indicating error regions.

 In order to create these pairs of segmentations, a first round of inference is done with the current policy.
-Anatomical and temporal metrics are used to identify valid and invalid segmentations.
-When a segmentation is valid, many varied distortions are applied to the model weights and the input image sequence in order to produce multiple invalid segmentations.
+Anatomical and temporal metrics (c.f.~\ref{sec:eval_metrics}) are used to identify valid and invalid segmentations.
+When a segmentation is valid, many varied, controlled distortions are applied to the model weights and the input image sequence in order to produce multiple invalid segmentations.
+These distortions include small random perturbations of the model weights, as well as Gaussian blurring and contrast reduction applied to input images.

 This creates a set of invalid/valid pairs of segmentations for a given image sequence which are added to $\mathcal{D}_{\mathit{ANAT}}$.
 As for initially invalid segmentations, they are corrected with a variational auto-encoder (VAE) \cite{Painchaud_2022}, in order to obtain a valid segmentation.
 These pairs of segmentations are also added to $\mathcal{D}_{\mathit{ANAT}}$.
-The VAE warps the segmentation to the closest valid segmentation in the latent space and ensures smooth temporal curves.
+The VAE, trained on the source domain using the anatomical and temporal metrics (cf. Sec.\ref{sec:eval_metrics}), takes only a segmentation mask as input and warps the segmentation to the closest valid representation in the latent space, while ensuring smooth temporal evolution.
 This promotes temporal consistency in the reward dataset and subsequently in the reward network's predictions.
+As the VAE does not guarantee correctness with respect to the underlying image and anatomy, only corrected segmentations exhibiting high similarity to the original invalid ones, as measured by Dice score, are retained.